Kyosukyuu/nextJs-ChakraUI-ReactIcons-starterTemplate/README.md

 - [SWR](https://swr.vercel.app/), a simple and lightweight way of fetching data developed by Vercel, the same team behind NextJS
   - A fetcher function is already pre-defined in the `helpers` folder
 - [React Hook Form](https://react-hook-form.com/), flexible form building with easy-to-use validation

+## Other Features

+- The template also comes with a preset and bare-bones custom document file labeled `_document.js`, wherein the html tags are already set to `en` as the `lang` attribute

 ## Getting Started